 - 1. Nomination of an authorised person/s by a club's board or a project's committee of management: - a.
-The nominated person's name, dates of travel (including any private travel) and destination/s to be included in the minutes of a meeting of the club's board or minutes of a meeting of an entity that is under the control of the club's board that has been approved for insurance cover by the District Insurance Officer. - b.
-The District Insurance Officer must be notified of the intention to travel at least one week before the travel commences. - c.
-The District Insurance Officer will notify the Insurance Brokers who will then provide a summary of insurance cover and insurer emergency contacts. - 2.
+The nominated person's name, dates of travel (including any private travel) and destination/s to be included in the minutes of a meeting of the club's board or minutes of a meeting of an entity that is under the control of the club's board that has been approved for insurance cover by the DIO. - b.
+A Rotary Insurance Travel Authorisation form must be completed and sent to the DIO before travel Insurance can be arranged.
+These forms are available from the DIO. - c.
+The DIO will notify the Insurance Brokers who will then provide a summary of insurance cover and insurer emergency contacts. - 2.
 Nomination of volunteers for a RAWCS (Rotary Australia Community Service) project or a club project that is registered through RAWCS: - a.
 The authorised volunteer fills in a RAWCS Volunteer Application form online. - b.
-The completed form is printed out and is signed by the club President. - c.
+The completed form is printed out and is signed by the club president. - c.
 The signed form is scanned and uploaded to the RAWCS website. - a.
 The RAWCS website automatically informs the Insurance Brokers who then provide a summary of insurance cover and insurer emergency contacts.